KomodoPlatform/Documentation.rst.old/docs/source/hyperDEX/enhancement-record/HyperDEX-0.1.0-alpha.2.rst

 3. Fixed the Electrum port for BTCH and CRYPTO. - **Dev Only**

-4. Fixed a problem with typing zero after a decimal point in input fields
+4. Fixed a problem with typing zero after a decimal point in input fields.

 a.
-User is now able to enter integers (original bug listed zeros only) in the buy/sell fields of the exchange
+User is now able to enter integers (original bug listed zeros only) in the buy/sell fields of the exchange.

 .. image:: images/HyperDEX-0.1.0-alpha.2/image4.png
    :align: center